Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 - Execute – Deliver with consistency and transparency.

-- Innovate – Balance small improvements with strategic breakthroughs.
+- Innovate – Balance small incremental improvements with disruptive strategic breakthroughs.

 - 3D Knowledge Model